Chapter 3: Implementation of OOP Concepts in C++ Class 12 Computer Science NCERT Solutions

 Answer: Health G(H);

-Answer: A class is a blueprint or template for creating objects.
-It defines the properties (data members) and behaviors (member functions) that the objects of that class will have.
-An object is an instance of a class and represents a specific entity with its own data.
+Answer: A class is a blueprint or template that defines the structure and behavior of objects.
+An object is an instance of a class, holding actual values for the class attributes and using its methods.

 class Box {